heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 #### Create and store IntelliJ IDEA Run/Debug configurations

 Running Maven commands from the command line is not very convenient.
-You can store the Maven configuration as an IntelliJ IDEA Run/Debug configuration.
+You can store the Maven configuration as **IntelliJ IDEA Run/Debug configurations**.

 This will allow you to run Maven commands from IntelliJ IDEA, without having to open a terminal.